 John Gonzales, B.A., M.A., Ph.D. is assistant professor of economics at the School of Management, University of San Francisco; and part-time lecturer at UC Berkeley’s Haas School of Business.
 He previously worked as an investment consultant in San Francisco and as principal economist (principal administrator) at the Centre for Co-Operation with the Economies in Transition, Organisation for Economic Co-Operation and Development (OECD).

-Best part about teaching in the International Diploma Programs: "The students are very motivated, and their diversity makes the courses more interesting."
+Best part about teaching international students at UC Berkeley Extension: "The students are very motivated, and their diversity makes the courses more interesting."

 Suggestion for students: "Be ready to work hard and have one of the best experiences of your life."